-But with large entry numbers come hard choices.
-My assistant judges and I worked hard to winnow the total down to a manageable number of finalists that we felt were truly all-around deserving of that distinction, and those were the ones we presented to you on Monday for your vote.
+But with large entry numbers, all of high quality, come hard choices.
+My assistant judges and I worked hard to winnow the total down to a manageable number of finalists that we felt were truly all-around deserving of that distinction, and those were the ones we presented to you last week for your vote.

 So my assistant judges and I would like to award recognition and a small prize to the following authors for the following merits:

 1. For Honorable Mention In The Competition As A Whole: (entries we truly wrestled with not including in the finalists!)